 Osteopath in Sydney

-Osteopath in Sydney.
+Osteopath in Sydney -.
 Looking for a great Osteopath in Sydney?
 You’ve come to the right place!
-Ryde Natural Health Clinic Osteopath’s Dr Kuan Ng and Dr Kevin Finnan are leading Osteopaths in Sydney, and have a wide range of experience treating numerous musculoskeletal conditions and disorders.
+Ryde Natural Health Clinic practitioners are the leading Osteopaths in Sydney, and have a wide range of experience treating numerous musculoskeletal conditions and disorders.

-Sydney Osteopath.
-How Osteopathy care can help you.
+Osteopath in Sydney – How Osteopathy care can help you

 If the joints in your body are stabilised well by the soft tissues – which include the muscles, fascia and ligaments supporting them, and If every joint in your body is moving as it was intended, then there is really no reason to develop musculoskeletal pain at all unless of course you experience an injury.
 So why then, do so many people experience aches and pains? – The answer lies in the fact that none of us use our bodies as they were originally intended to be used – we don’t run, climb, swim, carry and throw all day as we were originally designed to.
 Instead we tend to sit, lay and stand in awkward static positions that often result in some of our joints stiffening up, which in turn leaves other joints to do all the work.
 Lets take a look at the spine as an example.…